 Medicine for Rate Control

-Medicines such as beta blockers or calcium-channel blockers slow the time it takes for the electrical impulses to travel through the heart.
-This forces the heart to maintain a slower rate.
+Medicines like beta blockers or calcium-channel blockers slow down the electric pulses as they travel through your heart.
+This forces the heart to stay at a slower rate.

-The choice of medication may depend on other medical conditions you have.
+The choice of medicine we use depends on other medical conditions you may have.

 AVJ Ablation & Pacemaker

-During an AVJ ablation, your doctor inserts a flexible catheter into a blood vessel in your groin, and a fluoroscope (similar to an X-ray machine) monitors the catheter.
-Once the catheter reaches the heart, sensors at its tip gather data to help pinpoint the site of the “short circuit.”
+During an AVJ ablation, your doctor puts a small tube called a catheter into a blood vessel in your groin.
+We use a type of X-ray machine to watch the catheter.
+Once the catheter reaches your heart, sensors at its tip gather data to help pinpoint the site of the “short circuit.”

-Electrical current is then passed through the catheter to heat the tissue at the tip of the catheter.
-Only a small amount of tissue is destroyed, preventing the electrical impulses from the atria from reaching the ventricles.
+An electrical current is then passed through the catheter to heat the heart muscle at the tip of the catheter.
+A small amount of muscle is destroyed.
+This prevents electric pulses from the upper part of your heart (atria) from reaching the lower part (ventricles).

-After an AVJ ablation, the upper and lower chambers of the heart can no longer communicate, and your bottom chamber will need help to beat at a regular heart rate.
-This can be done with a pacemaker.
+After an AVJ ablation, the upper and lower chambers of the heart can't communicate.
+The pacemaker helps the bottom chamber beat at a regular heart rate.